zng-ui/zng/TODO/_current.md

        In inspector screen with many text widgets it can grow to thousands of "actual" values, all for the same mapped var.
     - The `DIRECTION_VAR` is mapped from `LANG_VAR` same issue.
-    - Figure-out a way to have the `ContextualizedVar` only invalidate if the source variables actually change context.
+    - Figure-out a way to have the `ContextualizedVar` only invalidate if the source variables actually change context?
+    - Add a warning in the docs?

 * Test `scroll_to` with nested scrolls.
 * Sending multiple `scroll_to` commands causes weird behavior?